albmar85-uoc/psa-tech-test/README.md

 ---

+## How I approached the problem

+I approached this challenge by aligning the implementation with Stripe’s current best practices for custom payment integrations.
+Given the requirement to use the Stripe Payment Element instead of Checkout, I structured the solution around the Payment Intents API, which provides flexibility, strong authentication support (including SCA), and extensibility for future enhancements.

+My approach was incremental and architecture-driven:

+### 1. Understanding the existing application structure
+I first reviewed the Express server setup and the Handlebars templating to understand the request lifecycle, routing, and rendering logic.
+This ensured that the Stripe integration followed the existing application patterns cleanly and did not introduce unnecessary complexity.

+### 2. Designing a secure client–server payment flow
+I implemented a dedicated `/create-payment-intent` endpoint using the Stripe Node SDK.
+The backend is responsible for:

+- Creating the `PaymentIntent`
+- Defining the amount and currency
+- Returning only the `client_secret` to the frontend

+This ensures the Stripe secret key remains server-side and that sensitive logic (such as amount calculation) is never exposed to the client.

+### 3. Integrating the Stripe Payment Element on the frontend
+On the checkout page, I initialized Stripe.js with the publishable key and mounted the Payment Element using the `client_secret` returned by the backend.

+I used `stripe.confirmPayment()` to handle confirmation, allowing Stripe to manage authentication flows (including 3D Secure) automatically and ensuring compatibility with modern payment regulations.

+### 4. Implementing confirmation handling and result display
+After a successful payment, the application retrieves the `PaymentIntent` and displays:

+- The total charge amount
+- The Stripe PaymentIntent ID (beginning with `pi_`)

+This ensures the confirmation page reflects real Stripe transaction data rather than simulated results.

+### 5. Designing for extensibility
+The solution is intentionally structured to allow future enhancements, such as:

+- Adding webhook-based fulfillment for production reliability
+- Supporting subscriptions using Stripe Billing
+- Creating Customer objects to store payment methods
+- Expanding to multi-currency or multi-product support
+- Adding idempotency keys for increased robustness

+Overall, I focused on clarity, security, and alignment with Stripe’s recommended integration patterns while keeping the solution simple, maintainable, and easy to extend.

 ## Potential Production Enhancements

 Given more time, this integration could be extended to better reflect a production-grade partner implementation: